 This post may contain affiliate links.
 Read our disclosure here.

-Alright, y’all… Mother’s Day is coming up this weekend and if you’re like me, you’re still scrambling to think of a gift so let’s try some Mother’s Day DIY Crafts.
+Alright, y’all… Mother’s Day is coming up in two weeks and if you’re like me, you’re still trying to think of a gift so let’s try some Mother’s Day DIY Crafts.
 We all love our moms and just because we let time slip away from us doesn’t mean that she deserves a bad gift or worse, no gift, to show her how much we love her.

 So we’re going to go through some DIY ideas.
 If you aren’t finding what you want here, check out our Pinterest Mother’s Day board to see lots of other ideas we’ve pinned.

 Child to Mom

 All of these crafts for kids to adults could use a parent’s supervision, but they’re gifts any mom will cherish.

 The first gift is your child’s artwork preserved on dishes.
 Scan art onto water transfer paper, place the decal in water until it pulls away from the backing, and position it on your dish.
 Smooth out any wrinkles or bubbles, let it dry, and seal it with varnish.
 Whether your kids are just old enough to write colorful scribbles or they’re older and have true artistic talent, this craft is perfect for all ranges of ability!